FredericLetellier/udacity-capstone/design/Design_Proposal.md

 Only the last two elements are clickable and allow access to the detailed display of a product.

-A swipe left or right on one of the list items to delete it from the list, and the local database.
+A long press on one of the list items to delete it from the list, and the local database.

 When deleting a toast appears explaining the action in progress, with a cancel button.